Ken Campbell: The School of Night

 The group eventually consolidated and settled on the name "The School of Night", after Sir Walter Raleigh's secret society.
 Raleigh's School of Night (also called The School of Atheism) was a group of highly literate and intellectual men who would meet to discuss forbidden topics.
 Campbell's take on it was that the group, which included playwrights and poets, were steeped in the art of extemporisation and would create from scratch, in perfect meter, plays and poems.

 Campbell's School of Night group has become well known in the improvisational theatre and comedy scene, putting on shows and workshops and appearing in festivals as far afield as Elisnore Castle, the Wiesbaden Summer Improv Festival and the Improvaganza festival in Edmonton, Canada, the Edinburgh Festival Fringe; and returning several times to Shakespeare's Globe.

 In 2007, the work on singing in various styles of music that Campbell developed also led two of the members of the School of Night—Adam Meggido and Dylan Emery—to develop an improvised musical.
 The resulting show, which while not directed by Campbell, was enormously influenced by him, became Showstopper!
 The Improvised Musical.
 Its first run in Edinburgh was in 2008; it returned in subsequent years and has become something of a fringe institution.
 The show continues to tour and has had a BBC Radio 4 series.
 A West End run in 2016 won the Olivier for Best Entertainment and Family.

 Campbell performed with 'The Showstoppers' in August 2008 in their second Edinburgh Fringe, reprising his School of Night role as on-stage director of proceedings in the final six shows of the run.
 For these performances, instead of taking suggestions from the audience regarding the setting and title of the show, Campbell had previously asked a number of professional theatre critics to each write a review of an imaginary musical; after this review was read onstage, the company's task would be to realise the show whose details they had only just heard.
 Campbell's last performance was on 24 August 2008, one week before he died.

 Personal life

 Campbell married the actress Prunella Gee in 1978, and they had a daughter, Daisy.
 They divorced in 1983 but remained close friends.
-He was in a relationship with the ventriloquist and actress Nina Conti when she was 26 and he was 59; from him she inherited his collection of ventriloquist dummies.
+He was in a relationship with the ventriloquist and actress Nina Conti when she was 26 and he was 59; she inherited his collection of ventriloquist dummies.

 Campbell lived in Loughton, adjacent to Epping Forest, in a nineteenth-century Swiss chalet.
 His funeral, a woodland burial in Epping Forest, was attended by mourners with whom he had worked in the theatre.